MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-storage-mode.md

 # Storage mode in Power BI Desktop (preview)

-In Microsoft Power BI Desktop, you can specify the *storage mode* of tables, which gives you control over whether table data is cached in-memory for reports.
+In Microsoft Power BI Desktop, you can specify the *storage mode* of tables. *Storage mode* lets you control whether Power BI Desktop caches table data in-memory for reports.

 ![Storage mode in Power BI Desktop](media/desktop-storage-mode/storage-mode_01.png)